 The best way to protect yourself is to know the facts about tickborne diseases in Vermont.
 To help spread the word, you can order free, evidence-based materials from the Health Department:

-- "Be a Tick Detective" Kids Poster New!
+- "Be a Tick Detective" Kids Flyer New!

 - "Be Tick Smart" Booklet